Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

 PTI lasers of all types face the challenge of ensuring that the topological edge or boundary states lase preferentially.
-There is usually no \textit{a priori} reason for topological states to have Q-factors higher than the the bulk states of the lattice, so simple pumping schemes tend to induce multimode lasing, with much of the emission being due to (mutually incoherent) bulk laser modes.
-Previous 2D PTI laser designs have sought to address this problem by selectively pumping the spatial regions where the topological states reside \cite{Harari2018, Bandres2018, Zeng2020}; in HOTI lasers, for instance, corner regions can be selectively pumped to induce lasing of topological corner states \cite{Zhang2020, Shao2020, Noh2020, Smirnova2020}.
-Another approach is to use frequency-selective gain \cite{Secli2020}, but this is harder to implement in semiconductor laser lattice-type devices.
+There is usually no \textit{a priori} reason for topological states to have higher Q-factors than the bulk states, so simple pumping schemes tend to induce multimode lasing, with much of the emission caused by bulk modes.
+Previous 2D PTI laser designs have sought to address this problem by selectively pumping the spatial regions where the topological states reside \cite{Harari2018, Bandres2018, Zeng2020}; in HOTI lasers, for instance, corner regions can be selectively pumped to induce lasing of topological corner states \cite{Zhang2020, Han2020, Kim2020, Zhong2021}.
+Another approach is to use frequency-selective gain \cite{Secli2020}, but this is harder to implement in semiconductor lasers.
 A third approach, which has been employed in 1D SSH lasers \cite{Zhao2018, Parto2018}, is to apply gain to only part of each unit cell (e.g., one of the two sites in each SSH unit cell); even if this pumping scheme is applied uniformly throughout the lattice, the asymmetric gain distribution can supply more effective gain to the topological state than the bulk states \cite{Zhao2018, Parto2018, Schomerus2013}.
 Thus far, this last type of pumping scheme has not been explored beyond 1D lattices.